wlillisdev/hiking-hub/README.md

 # Conclusion
   - I would like to experiment more with Django and build some more projects.
-Overall, I learned a lot and enjoyed working with Django.
+Overall, I learned a lot and enjoyed working with Django framework.
   - If I was to build this site again, I would spend more time on the wireframes and model designs.
   - If it had time, I would like to add user profiles and hike categories.
   - I would also learn to make more commits during the project built.